-Many Linux distributions include a version of the MySQL server, client tools, and development components in their standard package management system.
+Many Linux distributions include a version of the MySQL server, client tools, and development components in their native software repositories and can be installed with the platforms' standard package management systems.
 This section provides basic instructions for installing MySQL using those package management systems.

 Distribution specific instructions are shown below:

-For EL5, EL6, or EL7-based Linux platforms and Fedora 19 or 20, you can install MySQL using the MySQL Yum repository.
+For a number of Linux distributions, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
 See Section 2.5.1, “Installing MySQL on Linux Using the MySQL Yum Repository” for details.

 To install, use the yum command to specify the packages that you want to install.
 For example: